 Respect: We treat our colleagues, staff, nonprofits, and partners with respect.
 We are constantly listening, learning, and growing as grantmakers.

 Strategic: We recognize that our grantmaking resources are limited.
 Therefore, we can achieve the greatest results through focused and strategic grantmaking.

-The foundation's giving is concentrated in two program areas: Media, Social Justice, and Direct Services in Boulder County.
+The Foundation's giving is concentrated in three program areas: Social Justice, Media, and Direct Services in Boulder County.

 Our Social Justice Program provides support for organizations throughout the state of Colorado working to address the root causes of social, economic, gender and racial inequities through strategies that empower affected communities to engage in the democratic process and advance progressive policy solutions.
 Critical to this program area is the belief that government can and should be an enterprise for the public good and that progressive public policies, community-based organizing, and civic participation can create a more compassionate and just society.